operbot/opr/README.rst

 Instead of having to join a irc channel and give commands to your bot, you can run these commands on your shell.

-``opr`` is a solid, non hackable, and is intended to be programmable in a static, only code, no popen, fixed imports and no reading modules from a directory, to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the python code, so only trusted code (your own written code) is included and runable.
-Reading random code from a directory is what gets avoided.
-As experience tells os.popen and __import__, importlib are also avoided, direct imports in the code is what is used.

 ``opr`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps that are read-only so thus should provide (disk) persistence.
 Paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.

-**only include your code is the path to "secure"**

 |